Criminal Justice Online

 |75% Out-of-State Tuition Waiver||$341.67 per credit hour||$41,000.40|

-Tuition waivers cover up to 75 percent of the non-resident portion of your tuition.
+Tuition waivers cover up to 75% of the non-resident portion of your tuition.
 These waivers are available to non-Florida residents (including international students) admitted to online programs and registered for online courses in active pursuit of that degree or certificate.
 You must pay all other assessed tuition and fees.
+Review Tuition Waiver Information to learn more.

 Time to completion varies by student, depending on individual progress.
 Fees are charged per semester unless otherwise noted.
 This program takes up to 48 months to complete, depending on course availability.